ea2973929/coap-cli/README.md

     -h, --help               output usage information
     -V, --version            output the version number
     -o, --observe            Observe the given resource
-    -n, --no-new-line        No new line at the end of the stream -p, --payload <payload>  The payload for POST and PUT requests -b, --block2 <option>    set the block2 size option
+    -m, --mime-type <type>   Add an accept header for the given type -n, --no-new-line        No new line at the end of the stream -p, --payload <payload>  The payload for POST and PUT requests -b, --block2 <option>    set the block2 size option